 There are many ways to get involved at home or in our office!
 If you are interested in volunteering with The Haitian Project, contact us.
 Here some ways to get involved:

-5 GREAT ways for Your Parish and Friends to Get Connected
+5 GREAT Ways for You, Your Parish, and Your Friends to Get Connected

-- Invite the Haitian Project to speak to your community
+- Invite The Haitian Project to speak to your community or parish

 - Provide financial support